Cinnamon/kotaemon/docs/development/create-a-component.md

     param3: float

     node1: BaseComponent    # this is a node because of BaseComponent type annotation
-    node2: AzureChatOpenAI  # this is also a node because AzureChatOpenAI subclasses BaseComponent
+    node2: LCAzureChatOpenAI  # this is also a node because LCAzureChatOpenAI subclasses BaseComponent
     node3: RegexExtractor   # this is also a node bceause RegexExtractor subclasses BaseComponent

     def run(self, some_text: str):